simogasp/tp2/README.md

   - `dir`

+> [!NOTE]
 > if you had a different version of VS installed (not the latest) you may need to adapt the string `Visual Studio 16 2019` to your version: e.g. Visual Studio 15 2017, Visual Studio 14 2015, Visual Studio 12 2013

 - if everything went well you should find a file named `tp2.sln` inside the directory.